soedirgo/llvm-wasm/README.md

 The approach done here is a mix between `llvm.js` and `wasm-clang`: we compile `llc` & `lld` using Emscripten. `llc` is used to compile the LLVM IR to a wasm32-wasi object file.
 The object file is run through `lld` along with (WASI) libc into a wasm32-wasi binary.

 For `lld` to find libc, we need to create an in-memory file system, like in `wasm-clang`.
-Fortunately, Emscripten provides this, so all we need to do is to `tar` up the WASI sysroot (which includes libc), and write it into the file system on client-side.
+Fortunately, Emscripten provides this, so all we need to do is to preload the WASI sysroot (which includes libc) into Emscripten's virtual filesystem.

 After running the linker, we now have a wasm binary, but this isn't enough to run it on the browser.
 WASI hasn't been standardized yet, so there isn't native browser support for it, so we need some sort of polyfill.
-Fortunately, Wasmer provides just that with [@wasmer/wasi](https://github.com/wasmerio/wasmer-js/tree/master/packages/wasi), which they used for e.g. [wasm-terminal](https://www.infoq.com/news/2019/10/wasmer-js-wasi-wasm-browser/).
+Fortunately, Wasmer provides just that with [@wasmer/wasi](https://github.com/wasmerio/wasmer-js), which they used for [wasm-terminal](https://www.infoq.com/news/2019/10/wasmer-js-wasi-wasm-browser/).

 And with that, we can run the wasm binary and you're off to the races! :)